barryclark/jekyll-now/_posts/2016-09-21-what_is_the_meaning_of_the_default_access_specifier_in_java.md

 tags: [java, quora]
 keywords: [programming, access specifier, default]
 image: /images/Java_logo.jpg
-excerpt: There are four access specifiers in Java: public, private, protected, and default.
-Three of them use their associated word, while default uses none.
+excerpt: "There are four access specifiers in Java: public, private, protected, and default.
+Three of them use their associated word, while default uses none."
 ---

 This is my answer to [this question](https://www.quora.com/What-is-the-meaning-of-the-default-access-specifier-in-Java) on [Quora](https://www.quora.com).